NathanW2/dmsnz-pyqgis-workshop/workshop/docs/deploy.md

 Proceed? [y/N]:
 ```

- Hit `y` and it will build and deploy the plugin
+ Hit `y` and it will build and deploy the plugin.

- Leave this console open because we are going to came back to it
+ Leave this console open because we are going to come back to it

  This will create a publish metadata file and deploy it to `qgis2\python\plugins`.
-Open Windows explorer to view the
+Open Windows Explorer to view the
  installed plugin.

 ![Image](img/installed.png)

 You will also notice that once deployed you don't have as many files.
 Only the files that are needed at pushed the plugin
-folder
+folder.

 ![Image](img/installed2.png)

-Fire up QGIS and you should be able to see the plugin in the plugin manager and installer
+Fire up QGIS and you should be able to see the plugin in the plugin manager and installer.

 ![Image](img/plugininstalled.png)

-Enable the plugin and select the new entry in the plugins menu
+Enable the plugin and select the new entry in the plugins menu.

 ![Image](img/plugininstalled2.png)